• Skip to main content

 • Add the lemon zest, then turn the mixer down to a low speed.
 Gradually add the flour till all is incorporated.
 Scrape down the sides and across the bottom before adding the blueberries.
 Mix for about 30 sec to distribute the blueberries evenly.
 Cover loosely and refrigerate for 1 to 2 hours.

-• Preheat the oven to 350°, and line 2 cookie sheet pans with parchment paper.
+• Preheat the oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
 The cookie dough might be stiff, so I let it sit on the counter for 10 minutes before I start.
 Take a medium cookie scooper, scoop out the cookie dough, and roll it in your hands to make a round ball.
 Just try and make them all the same size for even baking.
 I put 12 rolled balls onto the first pan.
 Take your thumb and make a hole in the center of each ball going straight down but do not go to the bottom.

 NUTRITION DISCLAIMER